 - 1.1.1 Carlyon Parish Council realise the importance of retaining and enhancing landscape character to protect the local distinctiveness of the area.
 In drafting the Carlyon Neighbourhood Development Plan, the Steering Group were aware of the increasing pressure for new development and the difficulties of siting development in the most appropriate locations.
 It was realised that to be able to retain the distinctive local character whilst allowing development, it would be vital to record the elements and features which come together to create the present landscape character of the Parish of Carlyon, and unique sense of place.
 Once this detail had been gathered it would then be possible to assess how new development proposals could positively or negatively affect the local landscape. - 1.1.2 The Steering Group contacted Kath Statham, Landscape Architect from Cornwall Council's Public Open Space Team with a view to undertaking a Local Landscape Character Assessment.
-Kath met with a representative of the Steering Group in November 2018 to explain how a local landscape character assessment could provide the evidence to underpin the policies within their Neighbourhood Development Plan (NDP). - 1.1.3 The purpose of a Local Landscape Character Assessment (LLCA) is to provide a robust evidence base describing the character of the landscape in the Carlyon Parish.
+Kath met with a representative of the Steering Group in November 2018 to explain how a local landscape character assessment could provide the evidence to underpin the policies within their Neighbourhood Development Plan (NDP).
+The Carlyon NDP Steering Group then employed Kath Statham to prepare a draft LLCA which was then taken to public consultation on 29th September 2019.
+The report was finalised in February 2021 due to delays created by the COVID pandemic and associated restrictions. - 1.1.3 The purpose of a Local Landscape Character Assessment (LLCA) is to provide a robust evidence base describing the character of the landscape in the Carlyon Parish.
 This assessment can also be of use in - defining the elements of character which give Carlyon its sense of place and local distinctiveness - informing decisions regarding the environmental suitability of new development in the Parish - celebrating what is important about the local landscape - identifying future development pressures - enable positive planning, objectively guiding the right development in the right place - contribute to the evidence base to support policy within the Neighbourhood Development Plan - help to set priorities for future land management - identify features and issues of key importance to local people - 1.1.4 A Neighbourhood Development Plan is prepared by the local community, and for this reason it was important to involve members of the Carlyon Parish in the preparation of the Local Landscape Character Assessment.
 The Steering Group reviewed and added local detail to the draft document.

 1.1.5 The LLCA divides the Parish into 4 Landscape Types as shown in the overview map below (a larger version can be found in Appendix 1).

-In Section 3 the detail of the elements and features which come together to make up the distinctive character of each landscape type are recorded, with supporting mapping included in Appendix , and photographs in Appendix 2.
+In Section 3 the detail of the elements and features which come together to make up the distinctive character of each landscape type are recorded, with supporting mapping included in Appendix 1.